 Silicone implants might be right for you if:

-Dr. Mosher and his team of experienced nurses and care coordinators will help you to decide on the breast implant that matches your desired outcome, your preferences and your lifestyle.
-During consultation you can touch and try on implant samples of the implants recommended for you.
-We also offer VECTRA 3D simulations to help you to visualize the outcome from breast augmentation surgery.
+I and my team of experienced nurses and care coordinators will help you to decide on the breast implant that matches your desired outcome, your preferences and your lifestyle.
+During your consultation, you can touch and try on implant samples of the implants recommended for you.
+We also offer VECTRA 3D simulations to help you to visualize the outcome of breast augmentation surgery.

-To get answers to your questions about breast implants or to schedule a consultation, call our office at 604-888-9378 to speak to one of our experienced and caring team members.
+To get answers to your questions about breast implants or to schedule a consultation, call our office at (604) 888-9378 to speak to one of our experienced and caring team members.
+You can also use our convenient online form to request a consultation.
 We look forward to hearing from you.